-If you have Factor V Leiden, the Factor V molecule in the blood is more resistant to being broken down and the clotting process goes on for longer.
+If you have Factor V Leiden, the Factor V molecule in the blood is more resistant to being broken down by Protein C and the clotting process goes on for longer.
 This makes you more prone to blood clots, which can lead to venous thrombosis.

-This risk of venous thrombosis is about eight times greater for people who have Factor V Leiden than for those who don't.
-Factor V Leiden does not increase the risk of arterial thrombosis, so there is no increased risk of heart attacks or strokes.
+This risk of clots in the veins is about eight times greater for people who have Factor V Leiden than for those who don't.
+However, Factor V Leiden does not increase the risk of arterial thrombosis, so there is no increased risk of heart attacks or strokes.